ibm-cloud-docs/codeengine/getting-started-with-iter8.md

 {:video: .video}

-# Creating low latency and error-free applications with Iter8
+# Validating your application code and latency with Iter8
 {: #slovalidationtut}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

 [Iter8](https://iter8.tools){: external} is the release engineering tool for Kubernetes that enables SLO validation, A/B testing, and progressive rollouts for Kubernetes applications.
-Now, you can use Iter8 to verify that your {{site.data.keyword.codeenginefull}} application is running with low latency and is error-free.Iter8 also supports {{site.data.keyword.codeengineshort}} applications.
+Now, you can use Iter8 to verify that your {{site.data.keyword.codeenginefull}} application is running with low latency and is error-free.
 Learn more about Iter8 in 5 minutes.
 {: shortdesc}

 **Before you begin**